alflokken/alflokken.github.io/_posts/2024-02-05-powershell-oauth2-authentication.md

 <sub>Interactive authentication, using PSAuthClient in PowerShell.</sub>

 ## Getting started
-Either install the module from PSGallery `Install-Module PSAuthClient -Scope:CurrentUser` or [download](https://github.com/alflokken/PSAuthClient/releases) and unzip to ‘$home\Documents\WindowsPowerShell\Module’.
+Either install the module from PSGallery `Install-Module PSAuthClient -Scope:CurrentUser` or [download](https://github.com/alflokken/PSAuthClient/releases) and unzip to ‘$home\Documents\WindowsPowerShell\Modules’.

 >The module is created and maintained by me, and the source code is available on [GitHub](https://github.com/alflokken/PSAuthClient).
 {: .prompt-info }